-NOTICE IS HEREBY GIVEN that the Regular Meeting of the Stockholders of PetroEnergy Resources Corporation (the "Company"), will be held on July 18, 2024 at 4:00 p.m., to be called, conducted and presided virtually or via online/remote communications by the presiding officer at Conference Room 1, 47th Floor, Yuchengco Tower, RCBC Plaza Building, 6819 Cor.
-Sen. Gil J. Puyat and Ayala Avenues, Makati City, with the following agenda:
+NOTICE IS HEREBY GIVEN that the Regular Meeting of the Stockholders of PetroEnergy Resources Corporation (the "Company"), will be held on July 17, 2025 at 4:00 p.m., to be called, conducted and presided virtually or via online/remote communications by the presiding officer, with the following agenda:

-- 1. Certification of Service of Notice; - 2.
+- 1. Certification of Service of Notice: - 2.
 Determination of Quorum/Call to Order; - 3.
-Approval of Minutes of the last Regular Stockholders' Meeting held on July 27, 2023; - 4.
-Approval of Management Report and the 2023 Audited Financial Statements contained in the 2023 Annual Report; - 5.
-Confirmation and Ratification of all acts, contracts and investments made and entered into by Management and/or the Board of Directors during the period July 27, 2023 to July 18, 2024; - 6.
-Election of Members of the Board of Dpppirectors for 2024-2025: - a.
-Approval of the retention and reelection of Mr. Eliseo B. Santiago and Mr. Cesar A. Buenaventura as Independent Directors. - 7.
-Appointment of External Auditors; - 8.
-Other matters; and - 9.
-Adjournment.
+Approval of Minutes of the last Regular Stockholders' Meeting held on July 18, 2024; - 4.
+Approval of Management Report and the 2024 Audited Financial Statements contained in the 2024 Annual Report; - 5.
+Confirmation and Ratification of all acts, contracts and investments made and entered into by Management and/or the Board of Directors during the period July 18, 2024 to July 17, 2025; - 6.
+Amendment of the Seventh Article of the Articles of Incorporation Conversion of 100,000,000 out of 131,288,158 Unissued Common Shares to Preferred Shares.